Colt Galant Stories

 Author: “C/G Test Group” (uncredited)

-Summary: High performance version of the Galant, SOHC 1.5-liter engine, revs smoothly up to over 7000rpm, extremely responsive across the entire range, extremely good fuel economy, variable ratio steering with good response, handling generally excellent, but with standard tires it tends to oversteer early, good value for money.
+Summary: High performance version of the Galant, SOHC 1.5-liter engine, revs smoothly up to over 7000rpm, extremely responsive across the entire range, exceptional fuel economy, variable ratio steering with good response, handling generally excellent, but tends to oversteer early on standard tires, good value for money.

 Road testing the Mitsubishi Colt Galant AII GS